• Skip to primary navigation

 The fundamental problem is that there isn’t a standard way to measure the quality of an IVR experience.

 Other communication channels have a plethora of metrics used to gauge their performance, if not the experience they deliver.
-Take the web—another self-service channel.
+Take the web, another self-service channel, for example.
 They use click stream, time on site, and conversion rates to measure their effectiveness.
 They don’t simply wait until the end of the transaction to ask the customer if they are satisfied.
 Would similar metrics work for your IVR?
 Tracking even simple things like number of steps (sort of like the number of clicks on the web), or the length of time it takes to accomplish a task (which equates to time on page or click stream in the web world) would provide a really good starting point.
 Without these types of metrics, you have no standards, and no bar to measure potential changes against.
 The result can be the death of your IVR customer experience by a thousand papercuts.

-Collaborating with the Business
+Collaborating with the business

 The lack of these types of metrics also fundamentally changes the conversation that IVR groups have with their business counterparts.
 Instead of a meaningful collaborative discussion on how to solve business needs in the IVR, the business simply treats the IVR group as order takers.
 Someone from the business decides they want to add some new functionality to the IVR.
 So they go to the IVR group and tell them to make that specific change.
 OK, what will that change do to the customer experience?
-Maybe nothing, or maybe it will improve the experience—after all, we are giving the customer more information or a new function they can use to complete their own service.
+Maybe nothing, or maybe it will improve the experience, after all, we are giving the customer more information or a new function they can use to complete their own service.
 How can that be a bad thing?
 But what if your customers were just barely tolerating your IVR up to that point and now they won’t anymore?
 What if that additional function is the one that is going to extend or confuse the customer’s IVR experience to the breaking point?

 Having a quantifiable measurement system is key to improving your CX, and also having meaningful conversations with the business.
 You can start to help the business to evaluate the changes they want to make against a standard and provide better guidance on what that will do to the customer experience—the customer experience of thousands or even millions of customers that virtually walk through your front door every day.
 That is the type of guidance you need to provide.